astroveny/aws-bootcamp-cruddur-2023/journal/week10.md

   --tags group=cruddur-networking \
   --capabilities CAPABILITY_NAMED_IAM
 ```
+- Make the script executable then run it `./bin/cfn/networking-deploy`
+- This will create the CloudFormation stack
+- Go to AWS CloudFormation console,
+- Select the stack created previously, then click on **Change sets** tab
+- Select the change set name then click **Execute change set**

 #### Cluster Deployment Script
 [Back to top](#Week-10)

-- Update `bin/cfn/cluster-deploy` with the following
+- Update the cluster deployment script `bin/cfn/cluster-deploy` with the following
 ```bash
 CONFIG_PATH="/workspace/aws-bootcamp-cruddur-2023/aws/cfn/cluster/config.toml"